reesesorrell/calculator/README.md

 The goal of this project is to create a fully functional calculator with various functions including addition, subtraction, multiplication, and division.
 It will utilize css, html, and javascript to display and run all operations.

+Further work is needed on the modulo operator when is currently unfunctional.
+A strange bug also occurs after using the equals sign in which a user cannot input another operator before inputing a number.
+Basic formating could also be improved.